Rosewood, Queensland: Geography

+Rosewood–Marburg Road exits to the north.

 History

 The origin of the suburb name is believed to be derived from the Rosewood (Acacia fasciculifera) or the Dysoxylum (a Mahogany species, referred to locally as a rosewood despite bearing little relation) tree or shrub, both commonly found in the south-east Queensland region at the time of Rosewood's settlement.

+The site of the town was first owned by two men, William Mathews and Foote Moore.

+The railway passed through Rosewood in 1865.

 Rosewood Provisional School opened on 17 October 1870.
 In 1875, it became Rosewood State School.
 In 1962, a secondary department was added to the school, until a separate state high school was established in 1980.

+Rosewood was proclaimed a shire in 1905.

 The first coal mine in the Lanefield district, west of Rosewood, commenced production in 1918.
 As part of these workings, two railway branches from the Brisbane to Toowoomba main line were constructed to the mines at Lanefield Colliery (1934 to 1965) and Westvale Colliery (1929 to 1960).